drboothtj/getphylo_benchmarking/README.md

 ## case_studies
 This directory contains data from four case studies used to demonstrate the utility of getphylo.
 ### case_study_1
-This directory contains data relevent to case study one - a bacterial phylogeny.
+This directory contains data relevant to case study one - a bacterial phylogeny.
 It includes the input genbank files and the output alignment, partition and tree.
 ### case_study_2
-This directory contains data relevent to case study two - a phylogeny of a gene clusters related to [resorculin biosynthesis](https://pubmed.ncbi.nlm.nih.gov/36876905/).
+This directory contains data relevant to case study two - a phylogeny of a gene clusters related to [resorculin biosynthesis](https://pubmed.ncbi.nlm.nih.gov/36876905/).
 It includes a list of the input MiBiG accessions and the resorculin BGC as a genbank file.
 It also includes the output alignment, partition and tree.
 ### case_study_3
-This directory contains data relevent to case study two - a phylogeny of a primates.
+This directory contains data relevant to case study two - a phylogeny of primates.
 It contains a list of NCBI accessions used as input and the output alignment, partition and tree.
 ### case_study_4
-This directory contains data relevent to case study two - a phylogeny of a Eurotiomycete fungi.
+This directory contains data relevant to case study two - a phylogeny of Eurotiomycete fungi.
 It contains a list of strains used as input and the output alignment, partition and tree.

 ## scripts
 This directory contains three scripts used during benchmark: